 Suze Orman has been called "a force in the world of personal finance" and a "one-woman financial advice powerhouse" by USA Today.
-A two-time Emmy award-winning television host, New York Times mega best-selling author, magazine and online columnist, writer/producer, and one of the top motivational speakers in the world today, Orman is undeniably America's most recognized expert on personal finance.
+A two-time Emmy Award-winning television host, New York Times mega bestselling author, magazine and online columnist, writer/producer and one of the top motivational speakers in the world today, Orman is undeniably America's most recognized expert on personal finance.

-Orman is the contributing editor to "O" The Oprah Magazine, the Costco Connection Magazine and is in her 10th year as host of the award-winning "Suze Orman Show," which airs every Saturday night on CNBC.
-Over her television career Suze has accomplished that which no other television personality ever has before.
-Not only is she the single most successful fundraiser in the history of Public Television, but she has also garnered an unprecedented six Gracie awards, more than anyone in the 34-year history of this prestigious award.
-The Gracies recognize the nation's best radio, television, and cable programming for, by, and about women.
+Orman is the contributing editor to O, The Oprah Magazine, The Costco Connection Magazine and is in her 12th year as host of the award-winning Suze Orman Show, which airs every Saturday night on CNBC.
+Over her television career, Orman has accomplished that which no other television personality ever has before: Not only is she the single most successful fundraiser in the history of Public Television, but she has also garnered an unprecedented nine Gracie Awards, more than anyone in the 37-year history of the prestigious award.
+The Gracies recognize the nation's best radio, television and cable programming for, by and about women.

 In October 2009, Orman was the recipient of a Visionary Award from the Council for Economic Education for being a champion on economic empowerment.
-In July 2009 Forbes named Orman 18th on their list of The Most Influential Women In Media.
-In May 2009 Orman was presented with a Doctor of Humane Letters honorary degree from the University of Illinois.
-In May 2009 and May 2008 Time Magazine named Orman as one of the TIME 100, The World's Most Influential People.
-In October 2008 Orman was the recipient of the National Equality Award from the Human Rights Campaign.
+In July 2009, Forbes named Orman 18th on their list of "The Most Influential Women In Media."
+In May 2009, Orman was presented with an honorary degree Doctor of Humane Letters from the University of Illinois.
+In May 2009 and May 2008, Time magazine named Orman as one of the "TIME 100, The World's Most Influential People."
+In October 2008, Orman was the recipient of the National Equality Award from the Human Rights Campaign.

-Orman, who grew up on the South Side of Chicago, earned a bachelor's degree in social work at the University of Illinois and at the age of 30 was still a waitress making $400 a month.
+Orman, who grew up on the South Side of Chicago, earned a bachelor's degree in social work at the University of Illinois, and at the age of 30 was still a waitress making $400 a month.